3DOM-FBK/deep-image-matching/README.md

 ```
 ## Advanced usage

-For advanced usage, you can check the `scripts` directory.
+For advanced usage, please refer to the [documentation](https://3dom-fbk.github.io/deep-image-matching/) and/or check the `scripts` directory.

 ### Merging databases with different local features